WebComponentHelpers/Brick/README.md

  - Supports **server-side rendering** out of the box, as opposed to lit-element (where because of interaction between elements is usually needed to incapsulate custom-elements one inside the other).
  - Supports automatic dom element-ID retrival, **no more shadowRoot.GetElementByID("...")**.
  - Supports automatic reflection of atributes to properties, but is not intended to exchange rich data (like objects) see [here](https://developers.google.com/web/fundamentals/web-components/best-practices#do-not-reflect-rich-data-properties-to-attributes) for best practices.
+ - Supports inheritance from other custom-elements and configuration of shadowRoot
  - Light and elegant syntax :rainbow: